Iwobi tests negative for Covid-19 ahead of Nigeria’s Afcon qualifier against Lesotho | Goal.com

 Iwobi tests negative for Covid-19 ahead of Nigeria’s Afcon qualifier against Lesotho

-Everton midfielder Alex Iwobi has tested negative for the Covid-19 ahead of Nigeria’s 2022 Africa Cup of Nations qualifying game against Lesotho on Lagos on Tuesday evening.
+Everton midfielder Alex Iwobi has tested negative for Covid-19 ahead of Nigeria’s 2022 Africa Cup of Nations qualifying game against Lesotho in Lagos on Tuesday evening.

 The versatile midfielder could not play a part in the encounter after testing positive for the coronavirus but has now returned a negative result.